What are Kona Coffee Beans?

 On the world market, Arabica coffees bring the highest prices.
 The better Arabicas are high grown coffees — generally grown between 2,000 to 6,000 feet (610 to 1830 meters) above sea level — though optimal altitude varies with proximity to the equator.

-The most important factor for coffee bean growth is that temperatures must remain mild, ideally between 59 – 75 degrees Fahrenheit, with about 60 inches of rainfall a year.
+The most important factor for the best coffee beans to buy from Hawaii growth is that temperatures must remain mild, ideally between 59 – 75 degrees Fahrenheit, with about 60 inches of rainfall a year.
 The trees are hearty, but a heavy frost will kill them.

 Most of the world’s Robusta is grown in Central and Western Africa, parts of Southeast Asia, including Indonesia and Vietnam, and in Brazil.
 Production of Robusta is increasing, though it accounts for only about 30% of the world market.